-The assessment body, Control Union Pesca Ltd, has to present its response on this to the adjudicator by 10 July.
-WWF and the fishery then have five days to comment on any proposed action, before the independent adjudicator considers whether the matter has been adequately dealt with.
+The assessment body, Control Union Pesca Ltd, is required to submit its response to the adjudicator regarding this objection by July 10.
+WWF and the fishery will then have five days to provide comments on any proposed action.
+Subsequently, the independent adjudicator will assess whether the matter has been adequately addressed.

-If certified, the Usufuku Honten fishery would be the first bluefin fishery in the world to achieve MSC certification.
-The independent adjudicator’s findings are the latest stage in an ongoing process that started in August 2018, when the Usufuku Honten fishery entered assessment for MSC certification.
+If granted certification, the Usufuku Honten fishery would become the world’s first bluefin fishery to achieve MSC certification.
+The findings of the independent adjudicator mark the latest stage in an ongoing process that began in August 2018 when the Usufuku Honten fishery entered the assessment phase for MSC certification.

 Dr. Rohan Currey, Chief Science and Standards Officer at the MSC, emphasized that the Usufuku Honten fishery is not yet certified, awaiting the response from the independent assessment body regarding the adjudicator’s findings, as well as further input from the fishery and WWF.